-As the summer television season ends, the fall television season begins this Monday.
-So many shows aired over the summer that I thought I would list what I had watched this summer.
+The summer television season ends, and the fall television season begins this Monday.
+So many shows aired over the summer that I wanted to list what I had watched this summer.

 Stranger Things Season 4: